WeblateOrg/weblate/docs/formats.rst

     When choosing a file format for your application, it's better to stick some well established format in the toolkit/platform you use.
-This way your translators can use whatever tools they are get used to and will more likely contribute to your project.
+This way your translators can additionally use whatever tools they are used to, and will more likely contribute to your project.